-The first nibble of the batch number [34, chapter 7] gives the production line indicator which is "5" for both chip versions manufactured in Infineons IC fabrication in Corbeil Essonnes (Altis), France.
+The first nibble of the batch number (see [36], chapter 7) gives the production line indicator which is "5" for both chip versions manufactured in Infineons IC fabrication in Corbeil Essonnes (Altis), France.

 The STS is identified by its unique version number which is stored in three additional control bytes of the Chip Identification Number.